ar4210/Data-Analysis/README.md

 ### multisession_registration.py
   * Main multisession registration script.
 Aligns calcium imaging data across days and returns a list of coordinates with center of mass, contour plot coordinates and bounding box for each component.

-### CNMF_E.ipynb
-  * Jupyter NB script that uses the CaImAn package to perform Motion Correction and CNMFE analysis on imaging data.
-    * This script will be run using an ssh server.
-Instructions for doing so included above.

-### CNMF_E.py
-  - Same as the .ipynb, except this uses a command line argument for the file name being processed.
-Once the notebook is fully finished, we can use this file to run the entire CNMFE algorithm without having to run each cell individually.

-### spy_cnmfe.py
-  - Essentially the same thing as CNMF_E.ipynb except it is a .py file.
-We originally ran this file in spyder IDE, where we had easy access to variables and objects that were created during the running of the script i.e. the estimates object.
-Also, this file includes the pickle package, which allows us to save python objects locally as files.